zlannik/SoundTap/README.md

 It is great for musicians, podcasters, or anyone who just wants to record and save computer audio without hassle.

 I love this little program that I made!
 The boilerplate was built with Claude and refined in Visual Studio.
-The cool thing is that it works great and I use it all the time to record any audio clips that i want playing from my desktop in a super fast way.
+The cool thing is that it works great and I use it all the time to record audio!

-It relies on TKinter for its GUI interface, which is okay but I'm not sure if I would specifically rely on that library were I building it in C
+It relies on TKinter for its GUI interface, which is okay but tbh if I were making something like this from scratch I would probably design in C